clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 ## 1. User deposits ZEC to the shielded address

-User send ZEC to the shielded address of bridge with `memo` which includes a serialized `bridge` instruction of Zorch network.
+User send ZEC to the shielded address of bridge with `memo` which includes a serialized `bridge` instruction of Zosh network.

 ```rust
 enum MemoInstruction {